 Higher earners in Scotland to pay more tax as new laws come into force

-Minister have said the changes, which commence with the new financial year, will raise an additional £129 million.
+Ministers have said the changes, which commence with the new financial year, will raise an additional half a billion pounds.

 The Scottish Government’s tax changes came into effect on Thursday.

-With the beginning of the new financial year, the tax changes, which ministers have claimed would raise an extra £129 million in 2023-24, laid out in the budget have come to fruition.
+With the beginning of the new financial year, the tax changes, which ministers have claimed would raise an extra half a billion pounds in 2023-24, laid out in the budget have come to fruition.

 Announced by former deputy first minister John Swinney in December and passed by MSPs earlier this year, the changes will see both the higher and top rates of income tax increased by 1p, rising to 42p and 47p respectively.